 – Rename your images so that you know who’s in them, who’s the client, and where to find them on your drive; if nothing else, follow the client’s guidelines, if there are any.

 -Start photo editing.
-You can first eliminate the blurry images, unless some of the blurry images could become or be part of another image or intentionally out of focus.
-Also delete obvious mistakes.
+You can first eliminate the blurry images unless some of the blurry images could become or be part of another image or intentionally out of focus.
+Also, delete obvious mistakes.
 Don’t empty the Trash bin just yet.

-– Label your images, for example: green label for “your best images”, yellow label for “second best images” and so on.
+– Label your images, for example green label for “your best images”, yellow label for “second best images” and so on.
 Be very, very critical when you choose the best images.

-– Edit, choose those best images keeping in mind different criteria.
-Edit for one thing at a time: obvious mistakes you might have missed, lighting, poses, mood, etc, always with the final goal, purpose of the image (or images) in mind.
+– Edit, and choose the best images keeping in mind different criteria.
+Edit for one thing at a time: obvious mistakes you might have missed, lighting, poses, mood, etc, always with the final goal, and purpose of the image (or images) in mind.
 That goal could be creating a photo portfolio or telling a wedding day story or a photo essay for a magazine, whatever the case might be.
 Go through the images several times.

 – Also, look for images that might work best as black-and-white images, again, based on the final goal or purpose of the image or images.
 Also, consider images that are very similar and pick only one.

 – Also, photograph and photo edit with the final number of final images in mind.
-Know how many images and for how long you have to shoot for in order to get to that number of best shots worth submitting.
+Know how many images and for how long you have to shoot in order to get to that number of best shots worth submitting.

 – Work on the selected images and retouch them for their purpose.

 When it comes to retouching, include some basic retouching, especially when photographing people, such as portraits and editorials.
 Retouch skin, eyes, teeth, hair, etc. You can get creative, if needed, and apply makeup, while at it, too.
-Again, it depends on the project, client, purpose of the photo shoot, etc. As a rule of thumb, try to put yourself the the shoes of those you photograph.
+Again, it depends on the project, client, purpose of the photo shoot, etc. As a rule of thumb, try to put yourself in the shoes of those you photograph.
 How would you want others to capture your portrait?
 After all, they trusted you with capturing the very best version of themselves, not only when it comes to looks, but also spirit and personality!